humanlayer/humanlayer/docs/getting-started.md

 ```

-Re-running the script, you'll see the same function now show in your approval queue at [FunctionLayer Cloud](https://app.functionlayer.com).
+Re-running the script, you'll see the same function now show in your approval queue at [HumanLayer Cloud](https://app.humanlayer.dev).

 Navigate to the Approval Queue and click the Status button to approve the function call.